blargoflatsome/fourshame/content/articles/roudgara-forest.md

 ### The Hunt

-When a child comes of age and graduates their basic training (Reaches level 1) they are sent on a hunt...\[ coming soon ]
+When a child comes of age and graduates from their basic training (Reaches level 1) they are sent on a hunt.
+They are to hunt and kill a single animal to bring back for the feast, it is believed that the animal chooses them as well.
+At the end of the hunt a bond will form between the child, now an adult, and the beast they hunted.
+This bond allows them to communicate with all beasts of that type.

 ### Mother's Day